Distance Functions and Generalized Means: Duality and Taxonomy: Utility Based Distance Function and Generalized Means

-{It is now shown that the generalized directional F\"are-Lovell distance function is associated with an optimal value of $\delta$, which allows to identify a reference netput vector.
+{It is now shown that the generalized mean directional distance function is related to an optimal reference netput vector.
 These elementary properties are important for the results established hereafter in the paper.}